jsm139/solidworks-macros/SelectFloatingPart/README.md

 completeness checks.

 ## Problem
+SolidWorks provides an Advanced Component Selection tool that can be configured to identify components that have mates but remain under‑defined.
+However, using this tool requires navigating multiple menus, defining search criteria, and manually applying filters each time the check is needed.

-In complex or fastener‑heavy assemblies, unintentionally floating components can be difficult to identify.
-While SolidWorks allows users to drag components to check for movement, it does not provide a native way to programmatically identify all under‑constrained components at once.
+In large or fastener‑heavy assemblies, repeatedly configuring Advanced Select can be disruptive to workflow, especially when the intent is simply to perform a quick, repeatable check for unintentionally floating components during design or review.

-Manual inspection becomes increasingly inefficient as assembly size grows, especially when fixed, grounded, and Toolbox components coexist alongside components that are unintentionally free to move.

 ## Solution
+This macro encapsulates the Advanced Component Selection logic into a single, repeatable action.

-This macro evaluates the constraint status of **top‑level components only** (direct children of the root assembly) and automatically selects those that are under‑constrained.
+By directly evaluating the constraint status of **top‑level components only** (direct children of the root assembly), the macro eliminates the need to open Advanced Select, define search criteria, and apply filters manually.

-By intentionally ignoring fully constrained, fixed, grounded, and Toolbox components, the macro focuses exclusively on components that require engineering attention.
+The macro focuses exclusively on components that require engineering attention and ignores fully constrained, fixed, grounded, and Toolbox components by design.

 The macro:
 - Identifies under‑constrained top‑level components
 - Selects floating components in the graphics area
-- Ignores fixed, grounded, and Toolbox components
+- Eliminates manual Advanced Select setup steps
 - Avoids traversing into subassemblies
 - Provides non‑blocking progress feedback
 - Supports ESC key cancellation